Comparison of Workflow Automation vs Workload Automation to understand why these two automation technologies seem similar yet are different:

 This also brings along the benefits of being able to control and evaluate these tasks with the use of technologies.
-The processing and execution of these tasks are done without any intervention of personnel.
-The main focus for workload automation is on the real-time processing of tasks.
+The processing and execution of these tasks are done without any intervention from personnel.
+The main focus of workload automation is on the real-time processing of tasks.

 In most situations, workload processes include clients and end-users of products and services of the organization and are therefore external in nature.

 The process of workload automation includes the usage of a job scheduler, which is a computer application that is used for managing the implementation of programs in the background.
 These programs are the ones that have not been attended to.

 A user is required to submit the job or workload to a server and the jobs are then executed.
 Workload automation is an excellent solution for enterprises as it can easily be amalgamated with varied types of external tools.

 Let’s take the example of IBM Workload Automation.
 It has been extremely helpful in providing one consolidated view of all workloads on mainframe or cloud deployments.
 It allows the creation of dashboards that can also be customized and provides self-service options as well.